govindKAG/vim-notes/vim notes.md

 - use q/ to enter search command line mode.
 Just like q: you can get full vim editing controls.

+- \s matches the first non blank char.

+- g/pattern/norm <command> applies that norm command to all lines matching the pattern.

 ## visual mode

 - use o to move to the other end of the visual block